Computer Science | Lakehead-Georgian Skip to main content

 Tuany

-Computer Science: Second-year student
+Computer Science: Third-year student

 Hometown: Angus, Ontario